NickP005/mochiwallet/README.md

 The project is ready for automation via GitHub Actions:

-### Automatic iOS Build
+### Automatic Android Build

-The CI/CD pipeline for iOS:
+The CI/CD pipeline for Android:
-1. Triggers on push to the `ios` branch
+1. Triggers on push to the `android` branch
-2. Installs all required dependencies (including CocoaPods)
+2. Installs all required dependencies (including Android SDK)
 3. Builds the webapp and syncs with Capacitor
-4. Builds iOS in macOS environment
+4. Builds Android APK in Ubuntu environment
 5. Uploads artifacts for testing

-### App Store Release
+### Google Play Release

-To release to the App Store:
+To release to Google Play:
-1. Create a tag with the format `ios-v*` (e.g. `ios-v1.0.0`)
+1. Create a tag with the format `android-v*` (e.g. `android-v1.0.0`)
 2. The pipeline automatically creates a signed build
-3. The build is uploaded to TestFlight
+3. The build is attached to the GitHub Release
-4. You can release it to the App Store from App Store Connect
+4. You can download the APK from GitHub Releases or upload it to Google Play Console

 ## Project Structure